lucee/lucee-docs/docs/03.reference/02.tags/listing.md

 this.tag.cflocation.addtoken = false;
 ```

-Tags can be called with a struct containing the attributes using *attributeCollection*, Functions uses *argumentCollection*
+Tags can be called with a struct containing the attributes using *attributeCollection*, Functions use *argumentCollection*

 ```luceescript
 attrs = { url="https://dev.lucee.org", addToken="false" };